Latz/rop/README.md

 With this plugin you can mark a blog post to appear in the feeds only.
 It won\'t appear on the main blog page, the archives or in the search results.

 ## Requirements
-* Working NPM installations
+* Working NPM installation.

 ## Installation
 This plugin contains a widget for the "new" Gutenberg Block Editor.
-So it's necessary to install a ton of npm modules and compile the JavaScript file because it uses Ract:
+So it's necessary to install a ton of npm modules and compile the JavaScript file because it uses React:

 * npm install
 * npm run build